Blind denoising diffusion models and the blessings of dimensionality: Theoretical contributions

 \subsection{Derivation of the implicit noise schedule}

-We now examine the dynamics arising from the optimal blind score function \eqref{eq:mixture_score}.
-To start, we consider the continuous-time analogue of the dynamics suggested by the algorithm of \citet{kadkhodaie2020solving} with a perfectly trained denoiser, which are given by
+We now examine the dynamics arising from the optimal blind score function.
+To start, we consider the general continuous-time dynamics of \eqref{eq:empirical_sde} with a perfectly trained denoiser, and an arbitrary sequence $(a_t)_{t\geq 0}$, which are given by

 where we initialize with $X_0^\star \sim \cN(0, \sigma_0^2I)$.